ThibaultJanBeyer/DragSelect/README.md

 ds.break();  // used in callbacks to disable the execution of the upcoming code.
 It will not teardown the functionality. ds.stop();  // will teardown/stop the whole functionality ds.start();  // reset the functionality after a teardown
+// and many more, see "methods" section in documentation
 ```

 You can also use the "shift", "ctrl" or "command" key to make multiple independent selections.